Lee Garrett: Later years

 Garrett toured in 2011 with Miriams Well, sharing the stage for a set of Garrett's Motown hits and more contemporary tunes as well.
 They appeared together at the Waterfront Blues Festival in Portland in 2011.

 In January 2013, The Boomer Band played at the Clambake Jazz Festival.

 Denny McCaffrey covered "Better than Walking Out" which appeared on his 2014 album, Come On In.

+In the mid 1990s, Garrett recorded a song "Keep Me (from going crazy)" at Studio 29.
+The backing was made up of an 8-piece brass section and a 5-piece rhythm section.
+The song was re-mixed and mastered and uploaded in 2026.